faiq/dopepope/README.md

 # How to Drop the :fire: tape
 This application takes a bunch of speeches that the pope made, sanitized by using sed, populates them into mongoDB in an object which takes the last word of each sentence and the sentence itself.

-If you want to do this
+If you want to do this (you only need to do this once)
 1. run `mongod`
 2. (hack) change the package name of `populate/text-to-mongo.go` from `populate` to `main`
 3. from the project root `go run populate/text-to-mongo.go`